A Guide to Tokyo Pen shops

 Last updated July, 2008

-Note: Pleased be warned that much of the information of this page may be old and outdated, but this is how things stood in 2008.
+Note: Pleased be warned that much of the information of this page may be old and outdated, and some of these shops may have vanished, but this is how things stood in 2008.

 Are you planning to visit Tokyo in the near future, and need information on pen shops here?
 This page should help you find your way around.
 Also, don't miss the link at the bottom of this page to the Fountain Pen Tours page.

 Most of these shops do not have English speaking clerks, so you will need some Japanese language ability or bring along a capable friend if you want the conversation to go further than "This is a pen."
 Some of the maps on this Web site may also require Japanese reading ability.

 However, both Eurobox and Pen Boutique Shosaikan can handle English, allowing you fiercely independent types to go on your own without any Japanese help.
 With this in mind, I have included English directions and landmarks on the maps for these two shops.

 The nice thing about Japan is that practically every department store has a fountain pen counter with Japanese fountain pens and sometimes a few foreign pens in its stationery section, and as a rule the prices are tightly controlled for Japanese pens so they do not vary from store to store.

 Eurobox is a vintage pen shop in Tokyo, with probably the best selection of old pens in Japan.
 There is no better place to find a vintage Japanese pen.
 The owner Eizo Fujii is fluent in English.